pan-training/pan-training.github.io/docs/docker.md

 | Specific software installed | [McStas](https://www.mcstas.org/) [McXtrace](https://www.mcxtrace.org/) [McStasscript](https://mads-bertelsen.github.io/)  [SasView](https://www.sasview.org/) [SCIPP](https://scipp.github.io/) | [CrisPy](https://www.esrf.fr/computing/scientific/crispy/) | [SimEx](https://simex.readthedocs.io/en/latest/) |

-## First time with docker
+## Help with docker

 If you do not have any prior experience, this is not a problem.
 Here we will guide you through.

 1. Download and install docker following the instructions on [docker's website](https://docs.docker.com/get-docker/).
-Note that Mac and Windows users will install 'docker desktop', however this is not necessary for linux users as you can interact with docker purely through the terminal.
+Note that Mac and Windows users will install 'docker desktop'.
+However Linux users interact with docker purely through the terminal.

 2. Practice pulling one of our containers.
 ```markdown
 docker pull moving-northwards/crispy
 ```
-(Linux users: If you wish to avoid typing sudo with each docker command you can become root with `sudo -i`.)
+(Linux users: If you wish to avoid typing `sudo` with each docker command you can become root with `sudo -i`.)

 3. Try running the container on your own computer.
 This will help you understand how the containers work on our e-learning platform.
 ```markdown